mikeygough/my-ACS-2330-Responsive-Web-Design/class-7.md

 ## Challenge

 There are three challenges for this week.
-These will wrpa up the SFPOPOS accessibility update.
+These will wrap up the SFPOPOS accessibility update.

 - Update the semnatic markup on the site.
 Replace existing generic markup with semantic markup where appropriate.
 - Add ARIA attributes to elements with the goal of improving accessibility and assitive support.
 These attributes should describe the elements, their function on the page, and provide descriptive text.